-Pulling teeth does not have to feel like “pulling teeth.”
+Pulling teeth doesn’t have to feel like “pulling teeth.”
 Our ultimate goal at Hill Country Oral Surgery is to help you navigate this process on your terms.
-Our expert staff and trained oral surgeons will guide you through your options, clearly explaining each available choice and easing trepidations along the way.
+Our expert staff and trained oral surgeons will guide you through your options, including surgical tooth extraction, clearly explaining each available choice and easing trepidations along the way.

 We realize that you’re probably not excited about needing to have a tooth extracted, but we hope that we can make the experience better than expected and help you get your oral care and dental health back on track.